Creating Realistic CPR Scenarios for Effective Practice

 3. Diverse Scenarios

-Perform CPR During Cardiac Arrest
+Perform Chest Compressions During Cardiac Arrest

 Simulate sudden cardiac arrests in various settings, emphasizing the importance of being prepared for this specific type of emergency.
 Scenarios can include different locations like crowded streets, quiet homes, or workplaces, each with unique challenges and distractions that responders must navigate.